miguelvc6/mvazquez.github.io/blog/posts/2024-11-20-agents-ecosystem/content.md

 # Closing Remarks

-In this blog post we have reviewed the current state of development of LLM agents.
+The LLM agent ecosystem has evolved rapidly, creating a rich landscape of frameworks, applications, and evaluation methods.
+We've explored several key aspects:

-First, we have commented the most used frameworks and when to use them.
-Then, we have seen many example agent applications both commercial and open source.
-Finally, we have thought about how to evaluate these applications and we have seen two different benchmarks.
+Development frameworks like OpenAI Assistants, LangChain, AutoGen, and CrewAI provide different approaches to agent development, each optimized for specific use cases.
+Open-source projects such as BabyAGI, Generative Agents, and Voyager demonstrate the potential of autonomous systems, while commercial applications like Devin and OS-Copilot show how these technologies can be applied to real-world problems.

-Together with the previous post ni this blog, this should give a broad idea of how agents work and the current snapshot in academia and commercial applications.
+The emergence of standardized benchmarks like SWE-Bench and MLE-Bench helps track progress in this fast-moving field, though current performance metrics indicate we're still in the early stages of agent development.
+The best models achieve success rates of 41.67% on SWE-Bench and medals in 34.1% of MLE-Bench competitions, suggesting significant room for improvement.

-In the next post we will implement a ReAct agent using just pure python and an LLM api.
+Together with the previous post in this series, this overview provides a comprehensive understanding of both the theoretical foundations and practical applications of LLM agents.
+In the next post, we'll take a hands-on approach by implementing a ReAct agent using pure Python and an LLM API.

 ## References